Founding President

 Paul G. Chandler

-Paul G. Chandler is the Founding President of CARAVAN, an international arts non-profit/NGO that uses the arts for transformational purposes.
+Paul G. Chandler is the Founding President of CARAVAN, an international arts non-profit/NGO that uses the arts to build bridges, toward fostering peace, harmony and wholeness in our world.
 He is an author, curator, non-profit executive, interfaith peacemaker, intercultural bridgebuilder, and authority on the Middle East, Africa and the Abrahamic spiritual traditions.
 He is also a sought-after guide on the all-embracing spirituality of the early 20th century Lebanese born poet-artist Kahlil Gibran, the best-selling author of The Prophet.

 Paul, a US citizen, spent the first eighteen years of his life in Senegal, West Africa, which he considers his heart's home.
 He has lived and worked extensively around the world in senior leadership roles within the arts, publishing, relief & development agencies, and with the Anglican Communion.
 A true globalist, Paul has worked in over 140 countries, and has resided in Tunisia, United Kingdom, Senegal, Egypt, USA, France, and Qatar.